prestigious-protagonist/FinalProject-Celebal/readme.md

 5. VerificationService</br>
    ![Home](./assets/image05.png)

 The current folder is a monorepo.
 To view each service in detail.
-Their repository links on my profile are:
+Their repository links on my github profile are:

 1. ApiGateway: https://github.com/prestigious-protagonist/BareFoot_ApiGateway </br>
    Deployed at: https://barefoot-apigateway.onrender.com</br>